microsoft/terraform-provider-azuredevops/docs/contributing.md

 $ export AZDO_GITHUB_SERVICE_CONNECTION_PAT="..."

 # Note: AZDO_TEST_AAD_USER_EMAIL will be the e-mail address that is not included in the current organization
 # ,but needs to be an account in the Azure Active Directory.
-The e-mail is used for acceptance testing of the User Entitlemen resource.
+The e-mail is used for acceptance testing of the User Entitlement resource.
 $ export AZDO_TEST_AAD_USER_EMAIL="..."

 $ ./scripts/acctest.sh